AlphaTechnolog/dotfiles-old-old/README.md

 ## Requirements

-I am using Arch Linux, but I expect you have it, to make all work
+I am using void linux, I expect you use it to make all work, but installation also works for Arch Linux

 - Iosevka Nerd Font
 - Sauce Code Pro Nerd Font